History of Chechnya: Conquest

-In the course of the prolonged Caucasian War, the Chechens, along with many peoples of the Eastern Caucasus, united into the Caucasian Imamate and resisted fiercely, led by the Dagestani commanders Ghazi Mohammed, Gamzat-bek and Imam Shamil (For military details see Murid War).
+In the course of the prolonged Caucasian War, the Chechens, along with other peoples of the eastern Caucasus, united into the Caucasian Imamate and resisted fiercely, led by the Dagestani commanders Ghazi Mohammed, Hamzat Bek and Imam Shamil (for military details, see Murid War).
 While their program of united resistance to Russian conquest was popular, uniting Ichkeria/Mishketia with Dagestan was not necessarily (see Shamil's page), especially as some Chechens still practiced the indigenous religion, most Chechen Muslims belonged to heterodox Sufi Muslim teachings (divided between Qadiri and Naqshbandiya, with a strong Qadiri majority), rather than the more orthodox Sunni Islam of Dagestan; and finally, the rule of Ichkeria by a foreign ruler not only spurred distrust, but also threatened the existence of Ichkeria's indigenous "taip-conference" government structure.
-Thus, Shamil was regarded by many Chechens as simply being the lesser evil.
+Thus, Shamil was regarded by a number of Chechens as simply being the lesser evil.
 Shamil was an Avar who practiced a form of Islam that was largely foreign to Chechnya, and in the end, he ended up happy in Russian custody, demonstrating furthermore his lack of compatibility with the leadership of the cause.
-Worse still, he presented his cause not as a fight for freedom, but also as a fight to purify Islam, and aimed many of his criticisms at fellow Avars as well as Chechen leaders and non-Avar Dagestani leaders.
-The Chechens, as well as many Dagestanis, fought on even after his defeat, undaunted.
-In addition to failing to win the sincere support of not only the Chechens, but also the Ingush, and many Dagestani peoples, Shamil also was thwarted in his goal of uniting East Caucasian and West Caucasian resistance (Circassians, Abkhaz, etc.), especially given the conditions of the Crimean War.
+Worse still, he presented his cause not as a fight for freedom, but also as a fight to purify Islam, and aimed a number of his criticisms at fellow Avars as well as Chechen leaders and non-Avar Dagestani leaders.
+The Chechens, as well as multiple Dagestanis, fought on even after his defeat, undaunted.
+In addition to failing to win the sincere support of not only the Chechens, but also the Ingush, and multiple Dagestani peoples, Shamil also was thwarted in his goal of uniting east Caucasian and west Caucasian resistance (Circassians, Abkhaz, etc.), especially given the conditions of the Crimean War.
 A major reason for this failure was Russia's success in convincing the Ossetes to take their side in the conflict, who followed the same religion (Orthodox Christianity) as them.
 The Ossetes, living right in between the Ingush and the Circassian federation, blocked all contacts between the two theaters of war.

 Chechnya was finally absorbed into the Russian Empire in 1859 after Shamil's capture.
 Imam Shamil, among modern Chechens, is alternately glorified and demonized: his memory is evoked as someone who successfully held off Russian conquest, but on the other hand, he ruled Ichkeria heavy-handedly, and was an Avar who worked mainly for the interest of his own people.
 Nonetheless, the name Shamil is popular among Chechens, largely due to his legacy.